-Note: Starting in 2018, countries with a population of more than 250 000 will report on this indicator by broad and detailed age groups within Spectrum.
-Results will be imported into the Global AIDS Monitoring reporting tool once the national file is finalized.
-Reporting on cities and other administrative areas of importance will still be done using the Global AIDS Monitoring reporting tool.
+Note: Starting in 2018, countries with a population of more than 250 000 report on this indicator by broad and detailed age groups within Spectrum.
+Results will be obtained directly from the final national Spectrum file.
+Reporting on sub-national data for the indicator will be done in the Global AIDS Monitoring reporting tool.
+If a country has sub-national estimates developed using Naomi, these data will be obtained directly from the final Naomi file.